elibroftw/blog.elijahlopez.ca/content/posts/ai.md

 ### Writing

-I approve of using AI to speed up writing.
+I take great pride in stating that this blog post is ironically 100% free of AI generation.
+I'm not opposed to AI but knowing that AI is a FLUFF GENERATOR means that I can really only use AI to turn a bland writing post into a pleasant post (see [That Time I Went to a Dog Food Eating Convention](/posts/the-dog-food-eating-convention/)).
+If you rely on AI 100%, it can make your content over the top sweet, so I find the best way to use it on your own words is to incorporate some of its suggestions rather than all.

 I have two book ideas I want to pursue one day in the future.
 What I don't approve of using AI for, is to generate redundant slop, which is basically plagiarism.
-[Jetpack AI's](https://jetpack.com/ai/) own demo unfortunately shows itself generating slop.
+[Jetpack AI's](https://jetpack.com/ai/) own demo shows itself generating slop.
 Using AI to write a blog post about being a better blogger?
-What???
-I think these companies are going to get whatever boat they have eaten by base models or open-sourced fine-tuned models.
+What?
+I think these companies are going to get whatever moat they think they have eaten by Chat apps or open-sourced fine-tuned models.

-Some thoughts on what you can do for pursuing fictional writing
+Here are some thoughts I have on pursuing fictional writing

 - [models from David Belton aka DavidAU](https://huggingface.co/DavidAU)
   - Maybe try the recent Qwen3 models since that's the latest model?
-  - It seems like a PITA to deploy this myself, so if you want to use these models, I recommend [running them locally](#how-to-run-open-source-models)
+  - It seems like a PITA to deploy this myself, so if you want to use these models, I recommend trying to [run them locally](#how-to-run-open-source-models)
 - [localllama comment](https://www.reddit.com/r/LocalLLaMA/comments/1hwvyze/comment/m64q0di/)
 - [creative writing benchmark](https://eqbench.com/creative_writing.html)

-## OTHER
+### Other AI Apps

 - [Explore Hugging Face models](https://huggingface.co/models)
 - [Sample Multi-modal project using GPT4](https://github.com/dabit3/openai-functions-god-app)